sigenergy-css/sigenergy-css.github.io/_pages/Program.md

 Each talk will be 40 minutes long, followed by 5 minute Q&A.
 The panel discussion will last for an hour.

-More details about the speakers, talks, and panel discussion will be available soon.

 {% for item in site.data.authors %}